Michaelangel007/perl_crap_reference/README.md

 The _snafu_ is that we are counting _unique_ lines.
 That means we need to generate a hash for the _entire_ line.
-If a line straddles the boundary between two threads we need to adjust the end of the previous thread, and adjust he start of the next thread.
+If a line straddles the boundary between two threads we need to adjust the _end of the previous_ thread, and adjust the _start of the next_ thread.

 Example: